ltw-webdev-3/curriculum/using-svg-icons.md

       ![](markbot.jpg)

-      In the `File` menu go to `Browse Local Website` (`⌘B`)—this will pop open your default browser with the URL to your project running over with a web server.
+      Press the “Browse Website” toolbar button or, in the `File` menu, go to `Browse Local Website` (`⌘B`)—this will pop open your default browser with the URL to your project running over with a web server.

       The URL will most likely be: [**https://localhost:8000/**](https://localhost:8000/).